Start Static

 Start Static is the debut studio album by American rock band Sugarcult, released on August 21, 2001 by Ultimatum Music.
-It was their first album to receive mainstream success.
+Produced by Matt Wallace, it was their first album to receive mainstream success.
+The album's success was driven by hits like "Stuck in America", "Bouncing Off the Walls", and "Pretty Girl (The Way)".
+Start Static received generally positive reviews from music critics and while the album did not reach the US Billboard 200, it achieved significant success on independent and genre-specific charts, particularly in the United Kingdom.
+This is the band's only album to feature original drummer Ben Davis; he left the group in late 2003 to seek treatment for alcoholism and was replaced by Kenny Livingston.

 Background

 Vocalist/guitarist Tim Pagnotta founded Sugarcult in Santa Barbara, California, in 1998 with drummer Ben Davis.
 Bassist Airin Older joined, followed by guitarist Marko DeSantis.
 They released two albums, Eleven (1998) and Wrap Me Up in Plastic (2000), and two EPs, Get Street Cred (1999) and Songs About Girls (2000).
 The band spent October 2000 to February 2001 working on new material, including tracks such as "Stuck in America", "Crashing Down" and "Lost in You".
 In total, they had 24 songs to choose from for inclusion on their next album.

 The group sent demos to record labels, eventually signing to independent label Ultimatum Music in January 2001.
 Recording for their next album took place at Rumbo Recorders in Los Angeles, California with producer Matt Wallace in March and April 2001.
 He was helped by engineer Mike Landolt and assistant Posie Muliadi.
 Davis did additional production and engineering, as well as produce and engineer "I Changed My Name" and the hidden track.
 Wallace mixed the recordings with assistant Brett Nolan at Can Am Studios in May, before they were mastered by Alan Yoshida at Oceanway/JVC Mastering.